Family love grows with the Hina dolls

 So, what is Hinamatsuri?

-Every year, the Hinamatsuri is a heart-learning event where the family centers around Oyose, deepening the ties and love within the family and making Oyose feel that she is loved.
+Every year, the Hinamatsuri is a heart-learning event where the family, centered around Oyose, deepens the bonds and love within the family and makes Oyose feel loved in her heart.

-It is precisely because we live in times such as these that we have now entered an era in which we must provide our children with the nourishment of education that enriches the heart.
+It is precisely because of times like these that we are now living in an age where we must provide our children with the nourishing supplement of education that enriches their hearts.

-Although he is the weakest member of the family now, I feel it from his perspective.
+Although he is currently the weakest member of the family, I feel it from his perspective.

 I notice.